Poland flag Poland Beach Holidays

 What British travellers need to know

-You can stay in Poland and the Schengen area without a visa for up to 90 days in any 180-day period as a tourist.
+You can travel to Poland without a visa for up to 90 days in any 180-day period as a tourist.

-Your passport's date of issue must be less than 10 years old on the day you arrive in the Schengen area.
+Your passport's date of issue must be less than 10 years before your arrival date.

-Your passport's expiry date must be at least 3 months after the day you plan to leave the Schengen area.
+Your passport must have an expiry date at least 3 months after the day you plan to leave the Schengen area.

 Good to know:

-You cannot take meat, milk or products containing them into Poland, with exceptions for baby food and medical needs.
+You cannot take meat, milk, or products containing them into Poland, with exceptions like powdered baby milk and baby food.

 Safety in Poland